-1.13.3 Dequeuing Messages
+1.14.3 Dequeuing Messages

 Dequeuing is performed similarly.
-To dequeue a message call the method Queue.deqOne() as shown.
+To dequeue a message call the method deqone () as shown.
 Note that if the message is expected to be a string, the bytes must be decoded using Connection.encoding.

 '''

 queue = connection.queue("DEMO_RAW_QUEUE")

 msg = queue.deqOne()

 connection.commit()

 print(msg.payload.decode(connection.encoding))

 '''